-Consider doing a logistics and supply chain industrial placement year – you can apply in your second year of uni.
+You might consider doing a logistics and supply chain industrial placement year – you can apply in your second year of uni.
 Completing a year in industry is one of the best ways to gain skills and knowledge that can increase your chances of getting a logistics and supply chain job when you graduate.
+Discover more good reasons to do a placement and application tips here.
 Shorter logistics and supply chain internships are available with some employers and are also a good way to get some industry-related experience and work out if you want to work in the sector when you graduate.

 *according to the Office for National Statistics (2013)